Full Metal Jacket: Filming

-Modine described the filming as difficult; Beckton Gas Works was a toxic environment for the film crew, being contaminated with asbestos and hundreds of other chemicals.
+Modine described the filming as difficult.
+Beckton Gas Works was a toxic environment for the film crew, being contaminated with asbestos and hundreds of other chemicals.
 During the boot camp sequence of the film, Modine and the other recruits underwent Marine Corps training, during which Ermey yelled at them for 10 hours a day while filming the Parris Island scenes.
-To ensure the actors' reactions to Ermey's lines were as authentic and fresh as possible, Ermey and the recruits did not rehearse together.
+To ensure that the actors' reactions to Ermey's lines were as authentic and fresh as possible, Ermey and the recruits did not rehearse together.
 For film continuity, each recruit had his head shaved once a week.

+Modine fought with Kubrick about whether he could leave the set to be with his pregnant wife in the delivery room.
+Modine threatened to cut himself and get sent to the hospital himself to force Kubrick to relent.
+He also nearly fought with D'Onofrio during filming the boot camp scenes after he taunted D'Onofrio while laughing with the film's extras between takes.

-While filming, Ermey had a car accident and broke several ribs, making him unavailable for four and a half months.
-During Cowboy's death scene, a building that resembles the alien monolith in Kubrick's 2001: A Space Odyssey (1968) is visible, which Kubrick described as an "extraordinary accident".
+During filming, Ermey was injured in a car crash and broke several ribs, leaving him unavailable for four and a half months.

+During Cowboy's death scene, a building that resembles the alien monolith in Kubrick's 2001: A Space Odyssey (1968) is visible.
+Kubrick described this as an "extraordinary accident".

-During filming, Hasford contemplated taking legal action over the writing credits.
-Originally, the filmmakers intended Hasford to receive an "additional dialogue" credit but he fought for and eventually received full credit.
+During filming, Hasford contemplated legal action over the writing credits.
+Originally, the filmmakers intended Hasford to receive an "additional dialogue" credit, but he fought for and eventually received full credit.
 Hasford and two friends visited the set dressed as extras but was mistaken by a crew member for Herr.
-Hasford identified himself as the writer upon whose work the film is based.
+Hasford identified himself as the writer of the source material.

 Kubrick's daughter Vivian, who appears uncredited as a news camera operator, shadowed the filming of Full Metal Jacket.
 She filmed 18 hours of behind-the-scenes footage for a potential "making-of" documentary that went unmade.
 Sections of her work can be seen in the documentary Stanley Kubrick's Boxes (2008).